bevyengine/bevy_editor_prototypes/crates/bevy_editor_settings/READEME.md

 # Bevy Editor Settings

 This crate provides a way to have settings for the editor.
-There are three types of settings:
+There are three types of settings in order of precedence:
 - User settings
 - Workspace settings
 - Default settings